juliandm/Preview/README.md

 # Datatypes
 ## 1. Class / Topic
 * Contains the shape of theory constructed with a combination of
 * Descriptors, whose values change among Topics can be also specified
 * Classes have to inherit from another Class
 * Most Outermost Classes, which are not inherited by another Class are called Topics.
-They are the most practical while Classes which are high up the Hierarchy are the most abstract.
+They are the most close to real life while Classes which are high up the Hierarchy are the most abstract.
-*
+* Relations depict the Connection of this Class with its Attributes to other Classes with its Attributes which are not in the same Family
+* Classes which can be reached through parents of another class are called to be in the same family

 ### Structure
+* Parents
 * Attributes (what descriptors define the topics)
     * Skeleton Attribute: Copied from Parent Class
     * Extended Attribute: differentiates this Class from the parent